spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 All we need to do now, it is just taking off.
 Seat back, relax, and code.

-_Alessia Antelmi_, PhD Student
+> __Alessia Antelmi__, PhD Student.
 Department of Computer Science, Università degli Studi di Salerno